JellyTitan/Sofle-Pico/README.md

  - The top/key plates from Sofle v1, v2, RGB and Choc versions are not compatible.
  - Key plates are strongly recommended, but not technically required.
 (The thumb keys tend to fall out if you don't use a key plate).
  - The OLEDs are taller than the switch plate, so they have their own separate taller plates.
 Acrylic is recommended for the OLED plates because the two types of OLEDS can be installed higher/lower.
- - Spacers are intended to pass through the main pcb and screw onto the bottom plates, top plates, and OLED plates. f
+ - Spacers are intended to pass through the main pcb and screw onto the bottom plates, top plates, and OLED plates.

-@todo refresh Gerbers and update path
-@todo: Mention "Lead free"
-@todo: Mention Jlcpcbpart number placement
-@todo: seperate jlcpcb gerber?
-@todo: revise this -> See [sourcing][sourcing].

-@todo - rewrite left off here <<<<<
 ## Tools and materials

 - soldering iron and solder